soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

   "<" <> tag <> ">" <> content <> "</" <> tag <> ">"
 ```

-el is a function that takes a tag and content, and wraps the content
+el is a function that takes a tag and a content, and wraps the content
 with the tag.

 We can now implement `html_` and `body_` by partially applying `el` and